-In today’s world it is essential that a non-profit organization, group or business has a website.
+In today’s world it is essential that non-profit organizations, associations or businesses have a website.
 Below I have listed what I feel are the top 10 reasons why every charitable organization needs a website and what they will beneficially gain by having one:

 - If you don’t currently have a website, then you are leaving money on the table.
 People today who are looking to donate and support various charities, conduct a Google search first, looking for the various options, backgrounds and exactly what the organization does and is all about.
 Obviously then, without a website there is no chance of being found by those conducting the search.

-- Individuals you on the Internet.
-A latest study by Piper Jaffray® reveals that the online searches for contact information has far surpassed the use of printed Phone Directories.
+- Easily identifies the contact info to your organization via the search engine and direct links to your website.
+A recent study by Piper Jaffray® reveals that the online searches for contact information has far surpassed the use of printed Phone Directories.
 Even the use of an Internet Phone Directory is very limit is its use and what it can say about your organization.
-A direct link to your website is what tells the complete story.
+A direct link via the search engine to your website is what reveals the complete story of your group.

 - It’s an excellent way to develop public trust and community confidence which will then establish for you a following and continual support.
 By disclosing public information and details about your organization, your goals and your needs for support on your website.
 Expose yourself to the community and they will get behind you – Americans are givers and love to give to groups that are legitimate, grass roots and actually giving to the cause they are working for.
 Some key elements to help solidify your group is to show your non-profit status letter from the IRS, list your board of directors, annual report and display your 990 forms.